josh-works/josh-works.github.io/_posts/2025-02-06-on-hitting-and-the-concept-of-spanking.md

 What's a concise re-expression of punishment/spanking energy?

 > If you do something I don't like, I or someone acting on my behalf will hurt you, torture you, coerce you into doing whatever it is I wanted you to do.
-And I'll say it's an expression of love, and i'll expect you to act like you believe me.
+And I'll say it's an expression of love, and i'll hurt you even more unless you act like you believe me.

+So, fuck that energy.

 Critically, _there are alternatives to punishment_.